 The trip concluded with the conference, Global Nursing-Opportunity and Challenges, hosted by University Hospital of Pharmacy and Medicine in Ho Chi Minh City.
 This conference attracted more than 450 attendees, including nurses and medical professionals representing other health care disciplines from all over Vietnam, from Ha Noi to Can Tho.
 The faculty along with three graduate students were speakers at this conference, and PICO posters were presented by the undergrad students.

-A variety of cultural and historic areas were visited, such as Saigon Notre-Dame Basilica, the Ancient post office, Thanh That Cao Dai, the Buddhist Temple on Black Lady Mountain, Saigon River, Phu Quoc Island, and Ben Thanh day and night markets to name a few.
-Different types of Vietnamese food were experienced with dishes from the northern, central, and southern regions of Vietnam.
+A variety of cultural and historic areas were visited, such as Saigon Notre-Dame Basilica, the Ancient post office, Thanh That Cao Dai, the Buddhist Temple on Black Lady Mountain, Saigon River, Phu Quoc Island, and Ben Thanh day and night markets.
+Different types of Vietnamese food were eaten with dishes from the northern, central and southern regions of Vietnam.
 Restaurants varied from high-end historic restaurants to crowded sidewalk eateries.